weaverbel/cloudcarpentry/prerequisite.md

 ============

 * No need to have programming experience
-* Don't need Previous experience in the IT world
+* Don't need previous experience in the IT world
-* Little bit knowledge about Operating system and Networking
+* A little bit of knowledge about operating systems and networking

 Useful links
 ------------